Digital-Innovation-Challenge/Team8/README.md

 ## Technical Infrastructure
 The game runs on a remote server (IP: `35.159.50.117`, port: `9000`).
-The players communicate with the server using text-based protocol over UDP (using UTF-8 encoded strings) We wrapped this protocoll to a high level python api.
+The players communicate with the server using text-based protocol over UDP (using UTF-8 encoded strings) We wrapped this protocol to a high level python api.

-We also introduced a object oriented hirachy which allowed us to combine multiple startegies and abstarct the server communication on multiple levels.
+We also introduced an object oriented hierarchy which allowed us to combine multiple strategies and abstract the server communication on multiple levels.
-Allowing methods like our machine learing based lie detection.
+Allowing methods like our machine learning based lie detection.

-We also added some tools (TODO LINK) to listen to the game traffic, parse it and save them in a strucktured format.
+We also added some tools (TODO LINK) to listen to the game traffic, parse it and save them in a structured format.
 This resulted in huge datasets that we used for our machine learning approach.

 ## Bots

 ## Machine learning
-We used a machine leraning model which we created from scratch using [sklearn](https://scikit-learn.org/stable/) and our recorded dataset to predict if the predcessor lies.
-This worked verry well with an accurency over 0.88 on the test data set (1/3 the size).
+We used a machine learning model which we created from scratch using [sklearn](https://scikit-learn.org/stable/) and our recorded dataset to predict if the predecessor lies.
+This worked very well with an accuracy over 0.88 on the test data set (1/3 the size).
 The Dataset contains over 100k played rounds.
-Only game-moves where a player accoused another one where used to train the lie detection.
+Only game-moves where a player accused another one where used to train the lie detection.